Sheriff investigates violent attack on teen near Kansas City - NewsBreak

 Sheriff investigates violent attack on teen near Kansas City

 JACKSON COUNTY —Law enforcement authorities are investigating an assault that occurred Just after 230 a.m.
-Monday in the 9300 Block of Jacob Lane in...salinapost.com
+Monday in the 9300 Block of Jacob Lane in...hayspost.com

 JACKSON COUNTY —Law enforcement authorities are investigating an assault that occurred Just after 230 a.m.
-Monday in the 9300 Block of Jacob Lane in...salinapost.com
+Monday in the 9300 Block of Jacob Lane in...hayspost.com

 Comments / 0